Interstate 238 and State Route 238 (California): Canceled Foothill/Mission Freeway project

 For several decades, SR 238 from I-680 in Fremont to Hayward was planned to be upgraded to a freeway, called the "Mission" or "Foothill" freeway.
 The segment was submitted to the Interstate Highway System in October 1968 but was rejected.
 Then, after years of various lawsuits and appeals, Caltrans decided to cancel the project in 2003 and sell off the property it had acquired in the name of eminent domain along the proposed route.

 As an alternative, SR 238 was proposed to be expanded from two lanes in each direction to three lanes in each direction along the majority of its width.
-Various other improvements began in July 2010, followed by the California State Legislature relinquishing control of SR 238 within Hayward to local control in 2012.
+Various other improvements began in July 2010.
+The California State Legislature then relinquished control of the segment of SR 238 within Hayward between Industrial Parkway and the Castro Valley border/Apple Avenue to local control in 2012.
 In March 2013, the routing in Downtown Hayward was changed to include a one way circulation known as the "Hayward Loop", designed to improve traffic flow between SR 238, SR 185, and SR 92.

 I-238 segment

 The section of road that is now I-238 had no signed number before the 1964 renumbering; it was pre-1964 Legislative Route 228 (along with an unbuilt extension west to unbuilt SR 61, which is still included in the SR 238 definition).
 The segment was then built as a freeway in 1956.

-When present, I-880 was added to the Interstate Highway System as a renumbering of part of SR 17, the short piece of SR 238 connecting I-880 to I-580 was also added; both were non-chargeable routes (not eligible for Interstate Completion funds).
+When I-880 was added to the Interstate Highway System as a renumbering of part of SR 17, the short piece of SR 238 connecting I-880 to I-580 was also added; both were non-chargeable routes (not eligible for Interstate Completion funds).
 Both numbers—I-238 and I-880—were approved by the American Association of State Highway and Transportation Officials (AASHTO) on July 7, 1983.
 The interchanges with I-580 and I-880 were rebuilt from 1988 to 1994, in part to add missing ramps between I-238 and I-880 toward the south.
 Prior to the completion of the ramps, access was provided by Hesperian Boulevard.

 On July 7, 1983, while approving the designation, AASHTO said:

 On July 27, 1983, Caltrans responded:

 With the decommissioning of SR 480 in 1991, the "480" designation was once again made available.
 However, there has been no push since then to renumber I-238 to I-480.

 In September 2006, a project began to reconstruct the entire length of I-238, including a reconfigured interchange with I-880 and an added travel lane in each direction.
-Additionally, almost all of the bridges and overpasses were replaced with new ones meeting current earthquake resistance standards.
+Additionally, almost all the bridges and overpasses were replaced with new ones meeting current earthquake resistance standards.
 The project was completed in October 2009, six months ahead of schedule.